Late life-applicable enhancement of longevity and fitness.

 Adaptive Stress Responses

 The repairs can be triggered through adaptive stress responses induced by anti-aging interventions such as dietary restriction (DR) and DR mimetic metformin.
-Recently, we found that the loss of metabolic plasticity and repair activities due to aging abrogates longevity benefits of adaptive stressors at old age.
+Recently, we found that the loss of metabolic plasticity and repair activities due to aging abrogates the longevity benefits of adaptive stressors at old age.

 Limitations of Anti-Aging Treatments